nodejs/http-parser/README.md

 Callbacks must return 0 on success.
 Returning a non-zero value indicates error to the parser, making it exit immediately.

-For cases where it is necessary to pass local information to/from a callback the `http_parser` object's `data` field can be used.
+For cases where it is necessary to pass local information to/from a callback, the `http_parser` object's `data` field can be used.
 An example of such a case is when using threads to handle a socket connection, parse a request, and then give a response over that socket.
 By instantiation of a thread-local struct containing relevant data (e.g. accepted socket, allocated memory for callbacks to write into, etc), a parser's callbacks are able to communicate data between the scope of the thread and the scope of the callback in a threadsafe manner.
 This allows http-parser to be used in multi-threaded contexts.

 Example:
 ```
  typedef struct {
   socket_t sock;
   void* buffer;